-The Go Chicago Card is an all-inclusive multi-attraction pass that allows you to sightsee for a number of days.
+The Go Chicago All-Inclusive Pass is an multi-attraction pass that allows you to sightsee for a number of days.
 See all the city’s top attractions for less, including Skydeck Chicago, Shedd Aquarium, the Field Museum, an architecture cruise, Big Bus Hop-on Hop-off city tour, and much more.
 It’s a digital pass that provides easy access to all of your included attractions and lets you skip the line at certain attractions.

-How the Go Chicago Card Works
+How the Go Chicago All-Inclusive Pass Works

 You can then visit as many attractions as you can fit into each card day, keeping in mind that the days must be used consecutively.